 open/close all folders

-The, thankfully never used, slogan for Panasonic "From the wonderful folks who brought you Pearl Harbour".
-It was later repurposed as advertiser Jerry Della Famina's book title.
+The, thankfully never used, slogan for Panasonic "From the wonderful folks who brought you Pearl Harbor".
+It was later repurposed as advertiser Jerry Della Famina's book title. note Although, with Nakajima not a name in the US market, the phrase would be more appropriately applied to Mitsubishi.

 "No Pressure" featured, among other things, kids being blown up for not signing on to 10:10's carbon emissions reduction program as a Crosses the Line Twice joke.
 If you don't feel like watching, it's not some kind of cute, funny explosion effect; it's very bloody and identifiable bits of human tissue can be seen coating the bystanders in this ad.
 The reaction to this ad was an enormous Dude, Not Funny! and it was pulled very quickly when it became apparent that people were turning against the 10:10 campaign as a result of it.